puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

 When evaluating this, here are some things to consider:
 * What do you think of the syntax?
 * Is the described implemented features what you expect?
 Is something you commonly want to do missing?
-* Do you find the lack of detailed mapped source position information a big problem and something that important to implement?
+* Do you find the lack of detailed mapped source position information a big problem and something that is important to implement?
+  (This affects the ability of a syntax checker to correctly report source positions relative to the original source where the text was embedded.
+It is quite complicated as the checked string may have interpolations, joined lines, and other processing of escapes.
+Also external tools can not be told about the relative positions and would require complicated mapping back to the source).
 * Do you think it was the right decision to treat both non and interpolated string variants alike (i.e. no escapes by default)?
 * Are you ok with the use of punctuation/syntax in the heredoc tag, or would you have liked something more explicit like (until=>marker, escapes =>nst, syntax=>xxx) or something similar?
+(The reason for the design is that this parsing happens in the lexer and there is limited ability to parse in more advanced ways).
 * Do you think existing string capabilities in Puppet are enough and heredoc support is not needed?
 * [Support spaces in tags](heredoc.md#spaces-allowed-in-the-tag) or not?
   Allowing spaces in the tags offers self documentation, but could potentially